d-khan/assembly/Assembly Language Programming.md

 ## Local Environment Setup

 Assembly language depends upon the instruction set architecture and the process.
 In this tutorial, we focus on Intel-32 processors like Pentium.
-To follow this tutorial, you will need
+To follow this tutorial, make sure you have watched the [video](https://sdccd-edu.zoom.us/rec/share/sYR9fgVBhST-BVNqVzH8j4JfSjrcn5n1QyyUUHLGtd2s4Ay23tVnRcCNvgQ4flxb.YzYnDVYMLrMw9u6W?startTime=1680712060000)

-- An Intel processor (not M1 or M2)
-- A copy of the Linux operating system (explain further in the lab)
-- A copy of the NASM assembler program

-There are many good assembler programs, such as −

-- Microsoft Assembler (MASM)
-- Borland Turbo Assembler (TASM)
-- The GNU assembler (GAS)

-We will use the NASM (Netwide Assemble) assembler as it is −

-- Free.
-You can download it from [NASM.](https://www.nasm.us)
-- Well documented, and you will get lots of information on the net.
-- It could be used on Linux, Windows, and OSX.

-> __Alternatively, you can use an online NASM assembler if you do not have an Intel processor or a laptop.
-There are several online NASM assemblers that you can use, such as online [NASM assemblers available](https://www.jdoodle.com/compile-assembler-nasm-online/).
-However, I am in the process of testing these compilers.__

 ## Basic Syntax